piresrui/csver/README.md

 ### 4. Logging/Tracing

 I do some crude `println!`, which I would not have in a production system.
-Some sort of tracing/logging library would be a better choice, with multiple level's of logs.
+Some sort of tracing/logging library would be a better choice, with multiple levels of logs.

 ![Better Design](/docs/version_2.jpg)